 Ready to boost your immune health by adding supplements into your routine?
 Read on for the very best supplements for your immune system.

 Renew Life Ultimate Flora Probiotic Extra Care Go-Pack

 Probiotic products consist of live, active bacteria that show a health benefit.
 Taken to support or improve a person's gut microbiome (the presence of all living microorganisms within a person's digestive tract), probiotics can have a significant impact on mood, digestion, and immunity.

 Research exploring the impact of beneficial bacteria on immunity has been exploding.
-The immune cells inside of the digestive tract play a major role in maintaining homeostasis of the immune system.
-Managing optimal ratios of good bacteria (probiotics) in the gut has been shown to promote intestinal epithelial cell survival, enhance gut barrier function, and stimulate protective cell responses which in turn can prevent infections or shorten the duration.
+The immune cells inside the digestive tract play a major role in maintaining homeostasis of the immune system.
+Managing optimal ratios of good bacteria (probiotics) in the gut has been shown to promote intestinal epithelial cell survival, enhance gut barrier function, and stimulate protective cell responses, which, in turn, can prevent infections or shorten the duration.

 Research examining the use of elderberry for immunity has shown moderate evidence to support the reduction of the duration and symptoms of colds, not the prevention of them.
 Elderberry extract seems to help the production of inflammatory cytokines, proteins that are released in the body to fight infection.

 One randomized, double-blind placebo-controlled clinical trial of 312 adults traveling from Australia to an overseas destination aimed to investigate if a standardized elderberry (Sambucus nigra L.) extract would have beneficial effects on physical health.
 Placebo group participants had a significantly longer duration of cold episode days, and the average symptom score over these days was also significantly higher.
 However, this study was sponsored by the producer of the elderberry extract.